-- 16:37 It’s this effective as you can possibly be part is what I had a hard time with.
+- 16:37 It’s this “effective as you can possibly be” part that I had a hard time with.

 - 16:46 I was ok with 80% effectiveness at a bunch of things at the same time.
 I thought that was good.
 And maybe it is good.
 Maybe it was impressive.
 But I could be better at any one of those individual things if I gave it my focus.